About Me

 I created Global Pawprints at the beginning of 2020 for something to do while I was looking for a job.
 And as you all know, not too long after we were plunged into lockdown and literally every other aspect of my life was put on hold for a solid two months!
 All of my volunteer shifts were cancelled, the school I worked at was closed, and I had nothing else to do but write about my past adventures.
 Having this blog really kept me sane during that time.

-However, as mentioned above, whilst working full time I have become very slack at keeping up with this blog.
+Whilst working full time I became very slack at keeping up with this blog.
 I have struggled to find the motivation to come on here and write.
 This doesn’t mean I haven’t been on heaps of exciting adventures!
 In 2023, I visited Sri Lanka with my family, and it’s now one of my favourite countries!
 I also recently went to see the quokkas on Rottnest Island.
 This was definitely a dream trip for me!

 Meeting the quokkas at Rottnest Island was a dream come true! *Disclaimer – she chose to come to me, please never feed wildlife.